Vehicle Miles Traveled: A New Look at Our Evolving Behavior

 Americans drive fewer total miles today than we did nine years ago, and fewer per person than we did at the end of Bill Clinton's first term.
 The unique combination of conditions that fueled the Driving Boom – from cheap gas prices to the rapid expansion of the workforce during the Baby Boom generation – no longer exists.
 Meanwhile, a new generation – the Millennials – sees a new American Dream that is less dependent on driving.

-See also my report on Driving Declines in America's Cities, which highlights research in a recent report by U.S. PIRG Education Fund.
+See also our report on Driving Declines in America's Cities, which highlights research in a recent report by U.S. PIRG Education Fund.

 See also the latest U.S. PIRG report on "Millennials in Motion: Changing Travel Habits of Young Americans", which we discuss here.